nathanlq/book_reco/microservices/readme.md

   - Updates embeddings and TF-IDF vectors for a batch of rows, with retries in case of connection issues.

 #### `daily_recalculation_task(conn, lock)`
-Schedules a daily recalculation task to update vectors and retrain models at a fixed time.
+Schedules a daily recalculation task to update vectors and retrain models at a fixed time, logging the process in MLflow.

 - **Parameters**:
   - `conn`: Database connection object.